 - There are also bad bacteria that can cause illness, but having a healthy balance of good bacteria helps keep them in check.

 - Maintaining a healthy gut microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
-Think of them as microscopic roommates who play an important role in… Read More (the community of bacteria in your gut) is important for overall health and metabolism.
+Think of them as microscopic roommates who play an important role in your health.
+The Word “Microbiome” is a Newer Word This… Read More (the community of bacteria in your gut) is important for overall health and metabolism.